Intro-CS-App-Dev-and-Deploy/Overview/README.md

 From Mathematics: ratios, fractions, and paperfolding

+Easiest Algorithm: make the app break when the wrong display orientation is attempted

+More difficult Algorithm: fix the app for the user

 ### Details
 - Introduction to Processing-IDE
 - getting to know the console with print("\n") and println()